kavia-common/intelligent-chatbot-platform-2899-2908/company_chatbot_backend/README.md

 - FAISS is optional; the app falls back to an in-memory cosine similarity.
 - DB models are provided but routes currently use in-memory storage for simplicity.
 - Migrations are not included; integrate Alembic for production.

+OpenAI integration:
+- The backend detects OPENAI_API_KEY from environment to call OpenAI Chat Completions for RAG+Agentic responses.
+- If OPENAI_API_KEY is missing or invalid, the /chat/messages endpoint gracefully falls back to a heuristic answer synthesized from retrieved contexts.
+- Configure the following environment variables in your .env:
+  - OPENAI_API_KEY: Your OpenAI key.
+Required for LLM-powered answers.
+  - OPENAI_MODEL: Default model (e.g., gpt-4o-mini).
+Optional.
+  - OPENAI_BASE_URL: Base URL for the API (default https://api.openai.com/v1).
+Optional.
+- Security: The key is never logged or hardcoded and is read only from the environment.

 Host and CORS configuration:
 - To avoid "Invalid Host header" errors in preview or non-production environments, set: